-- Vote against the chair of the board at companies that fail to adequately disclose climate-related emissions, risks, plans or targets at significant emitters based on the Transition Pathways Initiative rating of 3 or lower. - [The fund] will vote for reasonable proposals calling for companies to improve oversight, management, and reduction of their greenhouse gas emissions.
-This includes setting clear performance targets aligned with the Paris Agreement's goals. - [The fund] will vote for reasonable proposals that encourage boards and management to disclose steps they are taking to address climate-related risks. - Abstain on proposals requesting an advisory vote on the company's climate/energy transition plans (Say on Climate). - Vote against proposals on climate/energy transition plan if they do not include all the following criteria:

-- Absolute targets for the next five years and a 5-10 year plan - Phase out fossil fuel use and production; stop financing new projects - Executive compensation, strategy and lobbying must be aligned with Paris Agreement goals - Capital expenditures commitments aligned with Paris Agreement goals - Address deforestation through cuts to harvesting and increases to reforestation - Independent auditing of emissions - Annual performance reporting to shareholders - Commitment to a Just transition for workers and communities.
+- Vote against the chair of the board at companies that fail to adequately disclose climaterelated emissions, risks, plans or targets at significant emitters based on the Transition Pathways Initiative rating of 3 or lower. - Vote for reasonable proposals calling for companies to improve oversight, management and reduction of their greenhouse gas emissions.
+This includes setting clear performance targets aligned with the Paris Agreement's goals. - Vote for reasonable proposals that encourage boards and management to disclose steps they are taking to address climate-related risks. - Abstain on proposals requesting an advisory vote on the company's climate/energy transition plans (Say on Climate). - Vote against proposals on climate/energy transition plan if they do not include all the following criteria: - Absolute targets for the next five years and a 5-10 year plan - Phase out fossil fuel use and production; stop financing new projects - Executive compensation, strategy and lobbying must be aligned with Paris Agreement goals - Capital expenditures commitments aligned with Paris Agreement goals - Address deforestation through cuts to harvesting and increases to reforestation - Independent auditing of emissions - Annual performance reporting to shareholders - Commitment to a Just transition for workers and communities.

-For reporting on the risks of climate change in financial statements, see "Financial reports and climate change", on page 16.
+For reporting on the risks of climate change in financial statements, see "Financial reports and climate change", on page 22.